dialogflow/dialogflow-javascript-client/README.md

 You can use [Api.ai developer console](https://console.api.ai/) to create your own [agent](https://docs.api.ai/docs/get-started) or import our example [Pizza Delivery](resources/PizzaDelivery.zip) agent.
-You will also need an [access_token and subscription key](https://docs.api.ai/docs/authentication) to let the client access your agent.

 ## How to use the agent